wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

     (3) Subject to the provisions hereinafter contained, when a bill is paid by the drawer or an indorser it is not discharged: but

-    *   (a) Where a bill payable to or to the order of a third party is paid by the drawer, the drawer may enforce payment thereof against the acceptor, but may not reissue the bill;
+    *   (a) where a bill payable to or to the order of a third party is paid by the drawer, the drawer may enforce payment thereof against the acceptor, but may not reissue the bill;

-    *   (b) Where a bill is paid by an indorser, or where a bill payable to drawer's order is paid by the drawer, the party paying it is remitted to his former rights as regards the acceptor or antecedent parties, and may, if he thinks fit, strike out his own and subsequent indorsements, and again negotiate the bill.
+    *   (b) where a bill is paid by an indorser, or where a bill payable to drawer's order is paid by the drawer, the party paying it is remitted to his former rights as regards the acceptor or antecedent parties, and may, if he thinks fit, strike out his own and subsequent indorsements, and again negotiate the bill.

     (4) Where an accommodation bill is paid in due course by the party accommodated the bill is discharged.